-The control and survey periods commenced on the 17th February and was completed on the 28th March.
-Two weeks of surveying using monitoring cameras and sand plots was followed by two weeks of control, then followed by a post control survey using the same methodology.
+The control commenced on the 15th March 2021 and was completed on the 26th March 2021.
+The two weeks of surveying using monitoring cameras and sand plots was followed by two weeks of control, then followed by a post control survey using the same methodology.